-Crohn’s disease is a lifelong form of inflammatory bowel disease (IBD).
-The condition inflames and irritates the digestive tract (specifically the small and large intestines).
-It causes diarrhea and stomach cramps.
-It’s common to have periodic disease flare-ups.
+Crohn’s disease, also called regional enteritis or ileitis, is a lifelong form of inflammatory bowel disease (IBD).
+The condition inflames and irritates the digestive tract — specifically the small and large intestines.
+Crohn’s disease can cause diarrhea and stomach cramps.
+It’s common to experience periodic disease flare-ups.

-Crohn’s disease gets its name from American gastroenterologist Dr. Burrill Crohn (1884-1983), one of the first physicians to describe the illness in 1932.
+Crohn’s disease gets its name from American gastroenterologist Dr. Burrill Crohn (1884-1983).
+He was one of the first physicians to describe the illness in 1932.
 Ulcerative colitis is another commonly diagnosed IBD.

 How common is Crohn’s disease?

 An estimated half a million Americans have Crohn’s disease.
 This can include men, women and children.

 Who might get Crohn’s disease?

 Crohn’s disease typically appears in younger people – often in their late teens, 20s or early 30s.
 However, this condition can happen at any age.
 It’s equally common in men and women.
 Crohn’s disease can also be see in young children.